 Below are excerpts of an interview with Olivia Pollock, who joined thousands of Americans who streamed into Washington, D.C., on Jan.
 6 to protest the results of the 2020 presidential election.

-She and her brother, Jonathan Pollock, are among more than 500 people who were charged in connection with the event.
+She and her brother, Jonathan Pollock, are among hundreds of people who were charged in connection with the event.

 We spoke outside the Pollock home in Lakeland, Florida.